trufae/aiblog/src/WinCdbNull-en.md

 00007fff`c2782174 c3              ret
 ```

-The sxn command basically allows you to skip the exception handler, the process was not interrupted, and the debugger was informing me about the event, but the crash didn't happened, which means the original exception handler was not executed.
-That was a fun and useless approach.
+The sxn command basically allows you to skip the exception handler—the process was not interrupted, and the debugger was informing me about the event, but the crash didn't happen, which means the original exception handler was not executed.
+That was a fun but useless approach.

 ## Minidump

-Let's go try the post-mortem analysis appraoch.
+Let's go try the post-mortem analysis approach.
 Using the `-z` flag of `cdb` I could load the `.dmp` file:

 ```
 C:\Users\pancake\prg\radare2\prefix\bin>cdb -z radare2.exe.15500.dmp